Edison Prep’s Famous UGA Admissions Data and Strategy Page — Tracking UGA Stats Since 2010!

 Yes, some students submitted an SAT score, but a huge contributing factor is that UGA “superscores” both the ACT and SAT (combines the best section scores from different dates).
 It’s a real game-changer.
 Savvy parents, counselors, and students understand the power of superscoring far better than they did a few years ago, driving average SAT/ACT scores at the 95%+ of colleges that superscore upwards.
 Also, please know that both parents and students tend to fib about their scores; the actual number of single-day perfect 36’s in Georgia last year was just 94 kids in a state with 159 counties!

-The vast majority of students should strongly consider applying Early Action.
-Historically, 10-17% of students are denied via Early Action, which is a far lower EA rejection percentage than some of UGA’s peer universities.
+The vast, vast majority of students should apply Early Action.
+Historically, 10-20% of students are denied via Early Action, which is a far lower EA rejection percentage than some of UGA’s peer universities.
 The vast, vast majority of EA applicants who are not admitted are deferred, not denied.
-Since 2010, we’ve tutored 12,000+ students who applied to UGA who hailed from over 125 high schools and over 50 Georgia counties.
-When comparing notes with our brain trust of 12-15 independent college counselors, we realized that we all collectively only had only a dozen or so students rejected via EA in any given year.
+Since 2010, we’ve tutored 14,000+ students who applied to UGA who hailed from over 125 high schools and over 50 Georgia counties.
+When comparing notes with our brain trust of 20 independent college counselors, we realized that we all collectively only had only a dozen or two students rejected via EA in any given year.
 Applying early action is almost always a zero-risk endeavor, because any student who was close enough to gaining admission via EA who might benefit from having one extra semester of grades and/or a better SAT/ACT score would likely also be a strong enough applicant to at least get deferred.
-The only exception would be someone who had some severe GPA issues early on that needs one extra senior semester for “GPA rehab.”
+The only exception would be someone who had some severe GPA issues early on that needs one extra senior semester for “GPA rehab” or has a sky-high GPA but an extremely low SAT/ACT and needs time to take the test 1-2 more times.

 Thousands of deferred students eventually are accepted in March during Regular Decision.